 It shall assemble for the presentation to the ALA Committee on Program Evaluation and Support all budget requests for projects and activities planned by ALSC, its committees, or the other subordinate units.

 Sec.
-3. A vacancy in the membership of the Board of Directors shall be filled by appointment of the president with approval of the Board of Directors.
-The appointee shall hold office until the next annual election, when nominees shall be presented to the membership for election to complete the unexpired term as provided in Article X, Sec.
+3. A vacancy in the membership of the directors-at-large and New to ALSC director of the Board of Directors shall be filled by appointment of the president with approval of the Board of Directors.
+The appointee shall hold office until the next annual election, when at least one nominee shall be presented to the membership for election to complete the unexpired term as provided in Article X, Sec.
 2.

 ARTICLE V: Officers and Duties

 Sec.
-1. The officers shall be president, a vice-president who shall also be president-elect, a fiscal officer; and an executive director.
+1. The officers shall be president, a vice-president who shall also be president-elect, the immediate past-president, an ALSC/ALA Councilor, a fiscal officer, and an executive director (ex-officio).
 The vice-president (president-elect) shall be elected annually.
+The ALSC/ALA Councilor shall be elected every third year for a term of three years.
 The fiscal officer shall be elected beginning in 2006 and every third year thereafter for a term of three years.
 The executive director shall be appointed by the Executive Director of the American Library Association with the approval of the ALA Executive Board and the concurrence of the Board of Directors of ALSC.

 Sec.
-2. The president, vice-president (president-elect), fiscal officer, and executive director shall perform the duties pertaining to their offices and such other duties as may be approved by the Board of Directors.
+2. The president, vice-president (president-elect), the immediate past-president, the ALSC/ALA Councilor, fiscal officer, and executive director (ex-officio) shall perform the duties pertaining to their offices and such other duties as may be approved by the Board of Directors.

 a) The president shall preside at all meetings of the ALSC, the Board of Directors, and of the Executive Committee; shall be an ex-officio member of all standing and special committees except the Nominating Committee; and shall be responsible for the Association program at the annual conference of the American Library Association.